 THE LAW OF KNOWLEDGE

-In the 21st century, intellects- intelligence and information is the new currency.
-To grow more, to do more -LEARN MORE
+In the 21st century, intellects- intelligence and information, is the new currency.
+There is the need to grow more, to do more and to LEARN MORE.

-Be knowledgeable at what you do, and it’s power will speaks for itself.
-I feel even in a conversation, one person shouldn’t be significantly more intelligent”, else the other zones out.
+Be knowledgeable at what you do, and its power will speak for itself.
+I feel even in a conversation, one person shouldn’t be significantly more intelligent, else the other zones out.

-Sadly, I’ve met people who don’t and won’t read, even if you put 7 N1500 MTN recharge card numbers in between each paragraph page of a book.
+Sadly, I’ve met people who don’t and won’t read, even if you put seven N1500 MTN recharge card numbers in between each paragraph page of a book.

 Readers are Leaders.

 Pastor Mathew Oshimolowo of the church, KICC, said he was feeling arrived flying first class, and was going to fall asleep in it.
 But then he looked to his left, and he saw the man we today know as Dangote, awake, reading!